-- Complete twenty-four credit hours toward their degree plan - Pass ENG 1213 English Composition II with a "C" or better - Pas PED 1002 Introduction to Education with a "C" or better - Completion of two from AIS/REL/SPC - Completion of 24 hours toward graduation
+- Complete twenty-four credit hours toward their degree plan - · Pass ENG 1213 English Composition II with a "C" or better - · Pas PED 2003 Foundations of Education with a "C" or better - Completion of two from AIS/REL/SPC - Completion of 24 hours toward graduation

-Transfer to the School of Education does not mean a teacher candidate is admitted to Teacher Education.
+\Transfer to the School of Education does not mean a teacher candidate is admitted to Teacher Education.
 Additional requirements must be met in order to be fully admitted.